 2) The pennies add up

 If you’ve ever attempted to side hustle cash online, then you’ll realise that £3.65 isn’t a particularly huge amount of money to make.
 I regularly make £3.65 per day on Prolific (for example).
-That amount by itself isn’t a lot, but if you multiply it by 365, then it is a substantial amount of cash.
+That amount by itself isn’t a lot, but if you multiply it by 365, then it is a substantial amount of cash in the bank.
 The 1p challenge is a daily reminder that little changes can make a big difference.

 3) It gets you in the habit of regularly saving